dmbarbour/glas/docs/GlasDesign.md

 The details of underlying representation are not directly exposed to programs.
 But programs do have full access to the tree representation of other structures such as lists.
 Logically, a list has type `type List a = (a * List a) | ()`, i.e. constructed of `(Head * Tail)` pairs (nodes with two children) terminating in unit `()` (a node with no children).
 However, to support efficient split, concat, and double-ended queue operations, Glas systems will *accelerate* lists under-the-hood using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation.
 See *Acceleration* below.

-the tree represented is fully observable as a tree.
-There is no data hiding ensuring values cannot hide data or structure.
-Beyond this, an implementation could apply additional extensions for optimized representations of other useful patterns, e.g. optimizing lists, binaries, matrices.

-Symbols and numbers are often encoded as simple bitstrings.
-For example, `00010111` encodes byte 23, and `10111` encodes natural number 23.
-Glas uses lists to encode most sequential structures.
-A binary is a list of bytes, and texts are usually UTF-8 binaries.

 To work with very large trees, Glas systems may offload subtrees into content-addressed storage.
 I call this pattern *Stowage*.
 Of course, Glas applications may also use effects to interact with external storage.
 Stowage has a benefit of working nicely with pure computations, serves as a virtual memory and compression layer, and has several benefits for incremental computation and communication.
 Stowage can be guided by program annotations.

 ## Command Line

 The Glas command line interface supports practical use of the Glas module system.
-The command line is extensible with user-defined verbs via naming modules with a `glas-cli-*` prefix.
+The command line is extensible with user-defined verbs via naming modules (found via GLAS_PATH) with a `glas-cli-*` prefix.

         glas foo Parameters
             # rewrites to